BranchingBad/google-free-tier/README.md

 - **GKE Autopilot:** While there's no cluster management fee, you pay for the compute resources (vCPU/RAM) your pods use (~$20-30/month for a basic deployment)
 - **Cloud Storage:** Storage beyond 5GB per month
-- **Network Egress:** Traffic beyond 1GB per month from North America
+- **Network Egress:** Traffic beyond 1GB per month from North America ⚠️ **BANDWIDTH WARNING:** Free tier includes only 1GB/month network egress.
+- Each page visit with images could use 1-5MB
+- 1GB = ~200-1000 page views depending on content
+- Exceeding this limit will incur charges (~$0.12/GB)
 - **Cloud Functions:** Invocations beyond free tier limits (used by the Cost Killer function)

 **Cost Optimization Tips:**